bahlo/arne.me/posts/on-hexagonal-architecture.md

 `handlers` package and, if at all, a `repository` package.
 While this may be great for small services, the `handlers` package introduces a big problem: It mixes transport logic with business logic.
-This makes refactoring hard (just imagine switching your HTTP framework) and therefore forces you to make decisions about these kind of things before even starting the project.
+This makes refactoring hard (imagine switching your HTTP framework) and therefore forces you to make decisions about these kind of things before even starting the project.
 So when I started a new project recently, I decided to use the hexagonal